AviatrixSystems/Docs/HowTos/copilot_release_notes.rst

 Release 1.4.0
 -------------------

-- **Copilot Theme** New Dark Mode The moon icon in the Copilot header can be toggled to switch between light mode and dark mode.
+- **CoPilot Theme** New Dark Mode The moon icon in the CoPilot header can be toggled to switch between light mode and dark mode.
 - **Topology Replay** Full view of what’s changed in your infrastructure.
 Instantly see any change (for ex: GWs go up/down, tunnels flap, peerings added) to your topology at any timestamp and manage your changesets.
 - **Multi Cloud Network Segmentation** Now in Security tab, Logical view -> you can visualize which spoke (or Site2Cloud instance) can reach which other spokes based on the security domains they are part of.
 In the physical view -> you can visualize the spokes (or S2C instances) grouped by the transit gateways and their reachability based on the security domains they are attached to.
 - **Transit View for Topology** Topology Revamped.
 Clear the clutter and visualize multi-cloud topology with just the Aviatrix transits connected to regions.
 Double click to open/close VPC/VNET clusters.